ember-m3/ember-m3/README.md

 - 3.17.x (the previous release)
 - 3.16.x (the current LTS)

-On the build side, a [supported version of node](https://nodejs.org/en/about/releases/) is required.
+On the build side, an [active version of node](https://nodejs.org/en/about/releases/) is required.

 ## Utilizing less of EmberData